-Working as a seaman can be a dangerous job with heightened risks of serious injury due to the conditions that these men and women are exposed to on a daily basis.
-Despite this heightened risk, seamen are excluded from federal or state-based workers’ compensation laws in the case of an injury or illness sustained while working on a vessel.
-This is what makes the Jones Act is so important for an injured employee who works offshore.
+Being a seaman is an inherently dangerous job.
+Despite this heightened risk, many maritime employees are excluded from federal or state-based workers’ compensation laws in the case of an injury or illness sustained while working on a vessel.
+This is why the Jones Act is so important for an injured employee who works offshore.

 What is the Jones Act?

-The Jones Act provides compensation rights to those that have been injured or developed an illness while working aboard or in connection with a sea vessel.
-It’s an important maritime federal law that protects seamen who are excluded from land-based laws.
-Maritime workers typically do not qualify for federal or state-based workers’ compensation after being injured so they are then protected under the Jones Act as long as they meet the following three criteria:
+The Jones Act provides compensation rights to those crew members who received an injury or developed an illness while working aboard or in connection with a sea vessel.
+It is an important maritime federal law that protects seamen who do not fall under the protection of land-based laws.
+Maritime workers typically do not qualify for federal or state-based workers’ compensation after being injured, so they are then protected under the Jones Act as long as they meet the following three criteria:

 - The individual must meet the definition of a “seaman” (more on that later).